xlr8nur/cv-maker/README.md

 # CV Maker

-This web application is built using React and allows users to create and customize CVs.
+This project is built using React and it allows users to create and customize CVs.
 Users can input their information, customize the layout, and preview their CVs in real-time.

-## Demo

-You can check out the live demo [here](#).

 ## Usage